Shadowblades746/Maths-Millionaire/README.md

 #### -shops-

-This class has an initialisation function which initialises the list of items on sale with the price along with a graphic version of the list.
+**Desktop Version (project.py):** This class has an initialisation function which initialises the list of items on sale with the price along with a graphic version of the list.
 There are functions to get the item name, get the price and with this info it can use csv files to store any item you buy and take away any item you sell.
+It also has 4 different functions depending on whether you are buying or selling from the shop or the black market which will in turn call the relevant functions.
+There are 2 information functions which print the items and their prices graphically.

+**Website Version (game.py):** This class has an initialisation function which initialises the list of items on sale with the price along with a graphic version of the list.
+There are functions to get the item name, get the price and with this info it uses browser localStorage to store any item you buy and take away any item you sell.
 It also has 4 different functions depending on whether you are buying or selling from the shop or the black market which will in turn call the relevant functions.
 There are 2 information functions which print the items and their prices graphically.

 #### -market-